 #3 Go for a cardiac screening

-Cardiac screening can pick up important risk factors that may have been accumulating over the years.
+Therefore, seeing your cardiologist for a screening is another key way to prevent a heart attack.
+A cardiac screening makes it possible to pick up important risk factors that have been accumulating over the years.
 It can also help us to pause and realise the need to make positive changes to our behaviours.
 This will help prevent cardiac events that could have a significant impact on our lives and our families’ lives.

 Like this?
 Read more in our Health & Fitness section.